-To facilitate follow-through, the Chair or a member of his/her Board will assume leadership for specific projects that have been approved by the On-Line Content Board.
-Whenever possible, target dates shall be set, and the responsible individual shall prepare periodic 'update reports' to the Vice President and the Board, as needed.
-Progress shall be reported to OCB, BoG and OpCom.
-When necessary, the Vice President shall ask the Chair or members of his/her Board to provide informal input to the Management Retreat.
-To successfully fulfill its goals, the Chair and the OCB members must work with and keep ComSoc executive office headquarters staff informed of its activities; and copied on each report prepared by members for Board of Governors meetings.
+Suggestions can be 'generated' by anyone - from anywhere.
+To facilitate follow-through, the Director or a member of his/her Board will assume leadership for specific projects.
+Whenever possible, target dates will be set, and the responsible individual will prepare periodic 'update reports' to the Vice President and Director (if appropriate).
+As needed, progress will be reported at BoG or OpCom meetings.
+When necessary, the Vice President shall ask the Director or members of his/her Board to provide informal input to the Management Retreat.
+To successfully fulfill its goals, the Director and the Board must work with and keep headquarters staff informed of its activities; particularly, the Information Services Manager and Executive Director.
+Each report prepared by members for Board of Governors meetings will be copied to headquarters staff.